Location

 The Ohio average rate of elective deliveries in 2022 is 2%.

-Low-Risk Cesarean Births i
+Low-Risk Cesarean Births Why It Matters

 Cesarean deliveries place birthing individuals and infants at higher risk for adverse outcomes.
 Reducing the rate of cesarean births for individuals at low risk from a vaginal birth provides an opportunity to improve both maternal and infant health.

-Birthing-Friendly Hospital i
+Birthing-Friendly Hospital Why It Matters

 The Center for Medicare & Medicaid Services has identified this measure as a key area to improve maternal and infant health.
 Perinatal Quality Improvement Collaborative programs can help reduce racial disparities in maternal health outcomes by promoting access to evidence-based practices, providing education and training on racial disparities and health disparities, and engaging with communities to create culturally sensitive care models.